richardvinc/be-assessment-project/README.md

 ## Run Locally

-To build the program, you need to:
+To run the program locally, you need to:

 -   Clone the repository
 -   run `cd` command to the directory